MEDIA DAY IS FRIDAY, NOV. 5th. Many artists will be painting at the Esplanade and the Capitola Wharf 9-11 a.m.

 A camaraderie develops among the artists, who find the event a welcome change from painting alone, since the life of an artist at work can often be solitary.
 Most get up early to pack their easels and paints, and head out to find their painting site.
 Morning light is highly desirable to these painters.
 Capturing the changing light, shadows, and atmospheric conditions (fog!) are a challenge for artists as they quickly translate the moment they are witnessing.
 They may need to return the next day at the same time to complete the piece.
 Some artists work into the evening, painting nocturnes, putting their twist on the reflection of moonlight on the bay, or the twinkle of lights on Depot Hill.

-Commissioner and Committee Chair, Jenny Shelton, is looking forward to seeing this year’s entries.
+Committee Chair, Jenny Shelton, is looking forward to seeing this year’s entries.
 ‘Last year, the artworks were really lovely, with oil, pastel, and watercolors of some landmarks and some not-so-familiar spots.
 We got to see Capitola in a new way — through the eyes of these talented artists.’

 Observe and Interact